Joren-vanGoethem/ArchInstall-update/README.md

 ```

 ### Install a Terminal and file explorer
-you can use others, we use these and they work great
+you can use others, but dolphin and konsole are the default for kde
 flatpak is for software installation using discover
 ```bash
 pacman -S konsole dolphin flatpak